-Brodie Stephens wanted to be the first professional dunker to come out of Australia.
+Brodie Stephens had a goal – he wanted to be the first professional dunker to come out of Australia!

-Motivated more by dunking than basketball, Brodie stuck with his passion and dream of traveling around the world winning Dunk competitions…
+Motivated more by dunking than basketball, Brodie stuck with his passion and dream of travelling around the world winning Dunk competitions…

 We are pleased to report, Brodie is now well on his way to achieving his goals!

 Brodie made his professional debut recently, placing 2nd at the FIBA 3×3 World Tour Hustle Dunk Competition, Utsunomiya Masters.
 The event was held July 28-29 at the Futaarayama Jinja Shrine in Japan and while he was there, Brodie also conducted a Dunking Clinic.

 But that’s not all Brodie is focused on….

 22 yr old Brodie also has another goal – and that is to inspire and train others with a career that works in with his dunking obsession.
 To this end, he enrolled in Fitness Institute’s Certificate III & IV in Fitness as a pathway to becoming a Strength and Conditioning Coach.